mila-iqia/COVI-AgentSim/README.md

 The detailed information about events is in [docs/events.md](docs/events.md)

 ## Contributing
 Please get in touch with me at [pgupta@turing.ac.uk](pgupta@turing.ac.uk).
-There are several people working, so it will be the best use of everyone's time and effort if we all work on different aspects of this project.
+There are several people working on it, so it will be the best use of everyone's time and effort if we all work on different aspects of this project.

 Some areas that need work are listed [here](docs/CONTRIBUTING.md).
 We track and manage our tasks using [Google Sheets](https://docs.google.com/spreadsheets/d/11t1T66AAVeR6P341nZYP1qwLdvhCkU_EwFwUkyLziLQ/edit?usp=sharing).